-Adding a little spice to your life could help you live longer.
-It turns out that eating certain peppers impacts your death risk, lowering your risk of death by 13 percent.
-(13) Though researchers haven’t been able to figure out exactly what it is about hot peppers that make them life extenders, so far all signs point to capsaicin, the active ingredient in the vegetables.
-It’s an antimicrobial, so the capsaicin in peppers is likely fighting against bacteria and helping to keep us healthy.
+Though researchers haven’t been able to figure out exactly what it is about hot peppers that make them life extenders, so far all signs point to capsaicin, the active ingredient in the vegetables.
+It’s an antimicrobial, so the capsaicin in peppers likely fights against bacteria and helps keep us healthy.

 Try adding hot peppers to your meals to enjoy some heat and add some time to your life.

 Giving back feels good, but it could also be helping you live longer.
 One study out of the University of Michigan found that folks who volunteer with selfless motivations live longer than people who don’t volunteer.